- Is It Normal to Have Blood in Breast Milk?

 3. Presence of Intraductal Papilloma

-A quite rare condition, this is a reference to a tiny growth inside the milk duct of the breast, that almost resembles a wart.
-This could rupture and lead to the presence of blood in the breastmilk, as well as cause you pain while breastfeeding.
-An alternative reason might be the feeling of lumpy breasts, which could be indicative of a fibrocystic breast disease.
+A quite rare condition, this is when there’s a tiny growth inside the milk duct of the breast, that almost resembles a wart.
+This could rupture and lead to the presence of blood in the breast milk, as well as cause you pain while breastfeeding.
+An alternative reason might be the feeling of lumpy breasts, which could be indicative of fibrocystic breast disease.